AUGUST 2018 - DECEMBER 2021

 Policy Analyst Intern at the United States Department of Transportation Volpe National Transportation Systems Center

 Assisted the planning committee of the 2021 Transportation Research Board's Automated Road Transportation Symposium (ARTS21) through the development and analysis of event surveys and by organizing and tracking speaker sessions and participant rosters.
 Completed various stakeholder analyses for the field of automated and connected vehicles.
 Attended various business development and communication training sessions.

 Supervisor at Boundless Adventures, Massachusetts

-Responsible for the general safety of the park, the management and coordination of our staff team, and ensuring a positive experience for all our guests.
+Responsible for the general safety of the park, the management and coordination of the staff team, and ensuring a positive experience for all guests.